• Menu

 Yes

-Flights in the USA (Regulated by TSA and FAA)
+Rules for Flights in the USA

-For flights within Canada, extension cords and electrical wires aren’t mentioned specifically in the list of banned items, which means that they’re allowed in hand and checked luggage.
 However, there’s a specific type of item banned in hand luggage called “Tools that could cause serious injury or threaten the safety of aircraft“.
 Depending on the security agent’s interpretation, a wire could theoretically be used to strangle someone, which means they wouldn’t be allowed in hand luggage.
-However, the chances of that happening are incredibly slim, because most people wouldn’t classify an electrical wire as a weapon.
+However, the chances of that happening are incredibly slim, because most security officers wouldn’t classify an electrical wire as a weapon.
+Nowadays, pretty much everyone is traveling with chargers and wires, and nobody usually has any issues with them.

 Disclaimer: The final decision of whether you can bring electrical wires onboard airplanes always rests on the security officer.
 Some airlines also have additional rules that may be different.